 We are culturally engaged

-We’re pretty sure you have more questions than answers, and we’re happy to help.
+You probably have more questions than answers, and we’re happy to help.
+Start by reading through our Frequently Asked Questions here.

 “Friends Network really shaped me into the teacher and friend that I am today.
 I grew so much in my faith from veteran [missionaries].
 I learned a lot about the unconditional love of family and not to be narrow minded in who I could consider a friend.
 I still enjoy working in a multi-cultural setting.”